chrisemunt/mgsql/README.md

        cd /usr/local/lib/yottadb/r122
        ./ydb

-Link all the **mgsql** routines and check the installation:
+Link all the **zmgsi** routines and check the installation:

-       do ylink^%mgsql
+       do ylink^%zmgsi

-       do ^%mgsql
+       do ^%zmgsi

-       MGSQL by M/Gateway Developments Ltd.
+       M/Gateway Developments Ltd - Service Integration Gateway
-       Version: 1.1; Revision 9 (15 January 2020) %mgsql
+       Version: 3.2; Revision 6 (3 February 2020)

-Note that the version of **mgsql** is successfully displayed.
+Note that the version of **zmgsi** is successfully displayed.

-### Other M systems

-All routines are held in **/m/mgsql.ro** but for InterSystems Cache and IRIS, log in to the Manager UCI and install the **mgsql** routines held in either **/m/mgsql\_cache.xml** or **/m/mgsql\_iris.xml** as appropriate.
-For example:

-       do $system.OBJ.Load("/m/zmgsi_mgsql.xml","ck")

-Change to your development UCI and check the installation:

-       do ^%mgsql

-       MGSQL by M/Gateway Developments Ltd.
-       Version: 1.1; Revision 9 (15 January 2020) %mgsql

-## Executing SQL statements from the YottaDB/M command line

-Before executing SQL statements do familiarise yourself with the M system resources (i.e. globals) used by **mgsql**.
-Refer to the *Resources used by mgsql* section.

-The general form for executing SQL statements from within M code (or from the M command line) is as follows:

-       set status=$$exec^%mgsql(<schema>,<sql statement>,.%zi,.%zo)

-Where:

-* %zi is an M array representing data that needs to be input to the script.
-* %zo is an M array representing parameters controlling output from the script.

-The top level routine **%mgsql** (physical file _mgsql.m) contains a number of sample SQL scripts.
-These work to a simple database representing hospital patients and their associated admissions.
-View the embedded scripts in this routine.

-Create the test schema:

-       do create^%mgsql

-Insert a few test records:

-       do insert^%mgsql

-Run the various SQL retrieval scripts:

-       do sel1^%mgsql

-A number of SQL scripts are available at line labels sel1 to sel8.

 ## Setting up the network service

-So far we have covered the basics of executing SQL statements from M code.
-In order to execute SQL queries over REST or ODBC the **mgsql** installation must be accessible over the network.
-The service described here will concurrently support access to **mgsql** via REST and ODBC.
-The default TCP server port for **mgsql** is **7041**.
+The default TCP server port for **zmgsi** is **7041**.
 If you wish to use an alternative port then modify the following instructions accordingly.

+### InterSystems Cache/IRIS

+Start the Cache/IRIS-hosted concurrent TCP service in the Manager UCI:

+       do start^%zmgsi(0)

+To use a server TCP port other than 7041, specify it in the start-up command (as opposed to using zero to indicate the default port of 7041).

 ### YottaDB

 Network connectivity to **YottaDB** is managed via the **xinetd** service.
-First create the following launch script (called **mgsql_ydb** here):
+First create the following launch script (called **zmgsi\_ydb** here):

-       /usr/local/lib/yottadb/r122/mgsql_ydb
+       /usr/local/lib/yottadb/r122/zmgsi_ydb

 Content: